FOR

 Loop:

-IF Numeric-Variable > Limit OR Until condition is true THEN
+IF Numeric-Variable > Limit OR Until condition is true OR While condition is false THEN

 GO TO ExitLoop